-CHNESE 102 ELEMENTARY CHINESE II -MANDARIN
+CHNESE 102 ELEMENTARY CHINESE II - MANDARIN

-Prerequisite: CHNESE-101
+UC:CSU 72.00 hours lecture Prerequisite: CHNESE-101

 Develops linguistic and cultural proficiency at the novice high level with emphasis on communication within the context of the Chinese culture.
 Practices speaking and understanding as well as reading and writing Chinese characters.